By Crystal Mortley

 2. Eat an abundant amount of colourful foods.
 Fruits and vegetables are high in fibre, filled with minerals, vitamins and plant chemicals called phytonutrients that prevent and even help treat disease.
 My motto has always been “eat live to feel live!”
 From tomatoes to broccoli and blueberries — fruits and vegetables are low glycemic index and will help to sustain energy while flushing the system.

 4. Supplement your diet with a high quality multi-vitamin, fish oils supplement and probiotic(acidophilus).
 Acidophilus is “friendly” bacteria that helps to maintain a healthy digestive microflora.
-Healthy digestion and absorption is one of the main keys to looking and feeling your best.
+Healthy digestion and absorption is one of the main keys to looking and

 5. Add essential fats and oils — such as flaxseed oil, ground flaxseeds, olive oil, avocados, nuts and seeds — to your diet for their anti-inflammatory effect.